An edge CLT for the log determinant of Laguerre beta ensembles: Introduction

 Of particular importance for our purposes is the behavior of the largest eigenvalue.
-As $n\to\infty$, this eigenvalue approaches a constant $d_+:=(1+\lambda^{1/2})^2$ and displays Tracy-Widom type fluctuations of order $n^{2/3}$ about $d_+$ (see \cite{Ram_rez_2011} for a proof of the convergence to a Tracy-Widom distribution for general $\b$).
-This convergence can be written as \beq C_{\lambda,\beta} (\mu_1-d_+)n^{2/3} \to TW_\beta \eeq where the arrow denotes convergence in distribution, $d_+$ is as defined above, $C_{\lambda,\beta}$ is a constant, and $TW_\b$ is the $\b$ version of the Tracy-Widom distribution.
+As $n\to\infty$, this eigenvalue approaches the constant $d_+$ and displays Tracy-Widom type fluctuations of order $n^{2/3}$ about $d_+$ (see \cite{Ram_rez_2011} for the general $\b$ case): \beq C_{\lambda,\beta} (\mu_1-d_+)n^{2/3} \to TW_\beta, \eeq where the arrow denotes convergence in distribution, $d_+$ is as defined above, $C_{\lambda,\beta}$ is a constant, and $TW_\b$ is the $\b$ version of the Tracy-Widom distribution.